Have a question?

 The session concludes on Friday night.

-- 5:30 pm – Dinner: Parents and guests are welcome to join us for dinner.
+- Parents and guests are welcome to join us for dinner.
 Please have your student sign up that you plan to attend by Thursday of the second week.
 We will then give Union’s cafeteria a count for dinner.
-You will pay Union directly for your meal ticket, which can be purchased in the cafeteria starting Friday afternoon.
+You will pay Union directly for your meal ticket ($8), students also have the option to pay for their parents/guests in advance.

 Students can depart after graduation, though most leave on Saturday morning.